fontlabcom/getgo-fonts/docs/zotosans-cuneiform.md

 ---

-## Coto Sans Cuneiform
+## Zoto Sans Cuneiform

-Coto Sans Cuneiform is a design for the Sumero-Akkadian cuneiform script.
+Zoto Sans Cuneiform is a design for the Sumero-Akkadian cuneiform script.

 It contains 986 glyphs, and supports 987 characters from the Unicode blocks: Cuneiform, Cuneiform Numbers and Punctuation.